shrek2022001/Frequent_Words_Problem/README.md

-## Frequent_Words_Problem
+## Finding most frequent k-mer

-Here you enter your DNA string and get the most frequent k-mer
+You can enter your DNA fasta sequence and get the most frequent k-mer from it.

 Find the project at https://finding-most-frequent-k-mers.netlify.app/